Certified Sleep Coach

 Talalay Latex: A softer, airier form of latex produced through the Talalay process.
 This process involves frothing rubber tree sap, pouring it into a mold, vacuum-sealing the mold, freezing it, and baking it.
 Because of its lighter feel and gentle contouring, Talalay latex most often appears in the comfort system.

 Mattress accessories help you get the most out of your mattress.
-Quality sheets and pillows are often essential to comfort.
+Having quality sheets and the best pillows is often essential to comfort.
 However, larger accessories, such as a bed frame, adjustable base, mattress protector, or mattress topper, can also improve both the comfort and longevity of your bed.

 Adjustable Base: A support system that allows you to modify the position.
 Most models let you elevate your head and feet independently via remote control or app.
 This can improve comfort and may help alleviate a range of nighttime ailments, including snoring, back pain, acid reflux, swelling, and congestion.